YuriAtanasov/metallb/website/content/usage/_index.md

 With the default `Cluster` traffic policy, every node in your cluster will attract traffic for the service IP.
-On each node, the traffic is subjected to a second layer of load-balancing (provided by `kube-proxy`), which directs the traffic to individual pods.
+On each node, the traffic is subjected to a second layer of load balancing (provided by `kube-proxy`), which directs the traffic to individual pods.

 This policy results in uniform traffic distribution across all nodes in your cluster, and across all pods in your service.
-However, it results in two layers of load-balancing (one at the BGP router, one at `kube-proxy` on the nodes), which can cause inefficient traffic flows.
+However, it results in two layers of load balancing (one at the BGP router, one at `kube-proxy` on the nodes), which can cause inefficient traffic flows.
 For example, a particular user's connection might be sent to node A by the BGP router, but then node A decides to send that